Frans Kaisiepo Airport: International era (1951-2024, 2025-present)

-During the mid 1980s and early 1990s, Garuda Indonesia airlines ran a flight from Jakarta to Los Angeles in the US, via Bali, Biak, and Honolulu; Biak was designated as a refueling stopover before flying the Trans-Pacific leg.
+International flights resumed in November 1986 when Garuda Indonesia airlines ran a flight from Jakarta to Los Angeles in the US, via Bali, Biak, and Honolulu; Biak was designated as a refueling stopover before flying the Trans-Pacific leg.
 In 1993, Garuda flew four times a week to Honolulu and Los Angeles with their Boeing 747-200 Combi and McDonnell Douglas DC-10-30 wide body jetliners.

 In 1990, the airport's management and operation was handed over to Angkasa Pura I.

+Following the earthquake and tsunami in February 1996, the airport closed until further notice.
+Soon after the earthquake, the airport reopened.
+In 1998. due to financial crisis, Honolulu flights were ended and it only serves domestic flights (which operated by two airlines including Garuda and Merpati).

+International charter flights started in 2010 when Interisland Airlines operated a charter flight to Manila, Philippines.
+It was the first airport to serve international charter flights, and unfortunately it was ended years later.

-In December 2017, two Tu-95 strategic bombers belonging to the Russian Air Force exercised at the airbase, prompting RAAF Base Darwin in Australia to raise its alert level.
+In December 2017, two Tu-95 strategic bombers belonging to the Russian Air Force exercised at the Manuhua airbase, prompting RAAF Base Darwin in Australia to raise its alert level.

+In April 2024, the Ministry of Transportation revoked the airport's licence to serve international flights.

+On 22 August 2025, the airport's international status was reinstated and the government will planning to open new international routes from Biak to other countries including Papua New Guinea, Australia, Guam, Japan, Singapore, Malaysia and the United States.

+On 28 September 2025, Airnorth flight TL702 from Darwin (carrying passengers from Australia, UK and the USA) has landed at the airport, marking the resumption of international flights from BIK.